Start by clicking on "Fill out the template"

-This document protects confidential information disclosed by individuals or businesses to each other during evaluation of business opportunities, negotiations, prior to investment or entering into transactions with each other.
+This document protects confidential information disclosed by individuals or businesses to each other during the evaluation of business opportunities, negotiations, prior to investment or entering into transactions with each other.
 It creates an enforceable agreement between the parties that they will not disclose or use any confidential information for any purpose other than that set out in the agreement.

-Non-Disclosure Agreements (NDAs), also known as Confidentiality Agreements, help parties feel comfortable revealing confidential information with commercial value that they might otherwise keep secret, so that commercial negotiations can continue openly and honestly.
+Non-Disclosure Agreements (NDAs), also known as Confidentiality Agreements, help parties feel comfortable revealing confidential information with commercial value that they might otherwise keep secret so that commercial negotiations can continue openly and honestly.

 (a) where a company is engaging a new employee or contractor who will have access to secret information, trade secrets or other valuable commercial information of the company;

 (b) where two parties are investigating the possibility of an investment or business sale agreement with each other, and wish to discuss commercially sensitive information;

 (c) where a new start-up or inventor has an idea and wishes to discuss with another party to test the possibility of investment or partnership.

 A Confidentiality Agreement ensures that the party receiving the confidential information isn't permitted to disclose that information to anyone else or profit from the use of that information in an unauthorised way.

 Like other contracts, confidentiality agreements require consideration which broadly means that a party must receive something in exchange for not disclosing information, this may be the payment for the provision of services or even grant of an opportunity to evaluate a proposed investment.

 It can be used either where only one party is disclosing information (a 'one-way' disclosure) or where two parties are sharing information with each other (a 'two-way' disclosure) and can be modified to insert special terms that ensure that employees and clients cannot be approached or poached following any disclosure.